Distribution of interspike intervals of a neuron with inhibitory autapse stimulated with a renewal process: Introduction

-Although, theoretical studies of neurons with autapses are abundant, the research was done by numerically or analytically investigating specified in a work particular neuronal model.
-In the current paper, we attempt to obtain analytical results for a wide range of neuronal models.
-We try to determine what kinds of statistics a neuron with delayed feedback inhibition might have if it is stimulated with input stream of excitatory impulses with non-Poisson, but renewal statistics.
-For the renewal point process, unlike Poisson process, the process intensity does depend on the prior history of the point process, namely, on the time at which the last event occured.
-The consideration of a renewal point process instead of a Poissonian one presents analytic difficulties \cite{Johnson1996}.
+In the current paper, we obtain analytical results for a range of neuronal models when stimulating process is non-Poisson, but renewal stochastic process.
 The emphasis of this work is made on the role of an inhibitory autapse, or delayed inhibitory feedback.
-That means that we take as given the probability density function (PDF) $p^0(t)$ of ISIs of that same neuron without feedback when it is stimulated with a stream of excitatory impulses distributed randomly according to its ISI PDF $p^{in}(t)$, see Fig. \ref{neurons}, upper panel.
-Here $p^{in}(t)dt$ and $p^0(t)dt$ give the probability to obtain the input and output ISI duration in the interval $ [ t; t+dt [ $, respectively.
-Based on $p^{in}(t)$ and $p^0(t)$, we calculate the output ISI PDF $p(t)$ for the neuron with delayed inhibitory feedback, see Sec. \ref{gen_exp}.
-In this paper, we consider a {\em Cl}-type fast shunting inhibition, mediated via GABA$_A$ receptors, see Sec. \ref{sect_feedback_props}.
+It means that we take as given the probability density function (PDF) $p^0(t)$ of ISIs of that same neuron without feedback when it is stimulated with a renewal stream of excitatory impulses distributed randomly according to its ISIs PDF $p^{in}(t)$, see Fig. \ref{neurons}, upper panel.
+Here $p^{in}(t)dt$ and $p^0(t)dt$ give the probability to obtain, respectively, the input and output ISI duration in the interval $ [ t; t+dt [ $.
+Having $p^{in}(t)$ and $p^0(t)$, we calculate the PDF $p(t)$ of output ISIs for the neuron with delayed inhibitory feedback, see Sect. \ref{gen_exp}.
+In this paper, we consider a {\em Cl}$^{-}$-type fast shunting inhibition, mediated via GABA$_A$ receptors, see Sect. \ref{class}.

-The answer is obtained for a class of spiking neuronal models, see Sec. \ref{class}, which includes a leaky integrate-and-fire model.
-The obtained general expression for $p(t)$ is checked analytically for already known case of a Poisson-type stimulation (see Sec. \ref{sect_poi}) as well as by numerical simulation of a stochastic process (see Fig. \ref{examples}).
-Since the description of ISIs with the Gamma distribution is widely used in theoretical and experimental studies \cite{Lansky2016}, obtained in this paper results are applied to the case of a neuron with threshold 2 when the time intervals between input impulses are distributed according to the Erlang-2 distribution, see Sect. \ref{sect_erlang}.
-It is observed that spike regularity of a neuron with inhibitory autapse can decrease or increase in comparison with the case of the neuron without feedback, depending on the time delay of the feedback inhibition, see Fig. \ref{stats}.
+We calculate exactly the distribution of interspike intervals for a neuron with inhibitory autapse not for one particular model, but rather for a set of non-adaptive spiking neuronal models specified in Sect. \ref{class}, which includes a leaky integrate-and-fire model.
+The obtained general expression for the output ISIs PDF $p(t)$ is checked by numerical simulation of a stochastic process, see Fig. \ref{examples}.
+Since the description of ISIs with a Gamma distribution is widely used in theoretical and experimental studies \cite{Lansky2016}, obtained in this paper results are applied to the case of a neuron with threshold 2 when the time intervals between input impulses are distributed according to the Erlang-2 distribution, see Sect. \ref{sect_erlang}.
+We have shown that then the ISIs PDF $p(t)$ has model-independent part, when the probability of some ISI durations does not depend on the neuronal model, and it is found explicitly, see Sec. \ref{sect_erlang}.